umigv/nav_onboarding_2023/README.md

 # nav_onboarding_2023
 This is the official repository for UMARV Navigation subteams onboarding documents for 2023.

+**DO NOT LOOK AT ANY OF THE FILES IN THIS REPOSITORY**

 **PREREQUISITES TO STARTING**\
 Follow this guide to download docker https://docs.google.com/document/d/1BoBzBi_zj4UksIr_JSo8NRH-JYdkBk_sFzb5_qUIuQs/edit?usp=drive_link